 To view your Organisation structure, click on User Admin from the Common Tasks Portlet on the homepage.

 Alternatively, navigate to the Menu and click on Organisation and Users.

-Your Organisation structure will be displayed and clicking on the + icon next to it will enable to expand the structure and view all Units and sub Units (where applicable).
+Your Organisation structure will be displayed.
+Click on the + icon next to it to expand the structure and view all Units and sub-Units (where applicable).

 In this example, we have expanded the Bank of Unicorn Limited (our Organisation) and it is organised like this:

-In the above example, 'Investments' and 'Mortgage Services' are parent Units.
-'Corporate Investments', 'High Risk' and 'Private Investments' are child Units of 'Investments'.
+In the above example, 'Investments' and 'Mortgage Services' are parent Organisation Units.
+'Corporate Investments', 'High Risk' and 'Private Investments' are sub-Units of 'Investments'.
 On the right-hand side, you can see how many Users there are per Unit.
 So, Investments has 9 in total and Mortgage Services has 5.

-You can set your Users up with different Reporting Scopes, allowing you to control the visibility they have across your Organisation or Organisation Units and therefore the Users within.
-For example, a User who has a Reporting Scope of 'All Organisations' would be able to see everyone within your whole Organisation structure.
+You can control the visibility Users have across an Organisation or Organisation by setting their Reporting Scope.
+For example, a User with a Reporting Scope of 'All Organisations' would be able to see everyone within your whole Organisation structure.